Ankit-04/fileMaker/README.md

   - adding classes to make my code more clean

 ### what I want to do
-  - add a database so all of my friends can use it with there prefrences
+  - add a database so all of my friends can use it with their prefrences